Medicaid planning for New Yorkers is about to get more complicated, thanks to a new look back period rule that takes effect this October 1.

 Many states include a look-back period as part of its decision-making process.
 They examine the applicant’s financial records from over the past few years for evidence of gifts and other non-exempt transfers.
 If the applicant has made excessive gifts during that time, their state’s Medicaid officials may impose a penalty period, during which the applicant is ineligible for Medicaid assistance.

-Currently, New York does not use a look-back period.
-But due to a change in the law, that changes Oct.
-1. After that, state Medicaid investigators will start using a 30-month look-back period to check for non-exempt gifts and transfers.
+Currently, New York has a five-year look-back for nursing home care.
+However, there is currently no look-back for homecare Medicaid.
+Effective October 1, 2020, there will be a two-and-a-half look-back for homecare Medicaid.
+After that, state Medicaid investigators will start using a 30-month look-back period to check for non-exempt gifts and transfers.

 Get started with Medicaid planning before the rules change